DockYard-Academy/curriculum/quotes.md

-“Before software can be reusable it first has to be usable.” – Ralph Johnson “Make it work, make it right, make it fast.” – Kent Beck "Persistence without insight will lead to the same result" - The Armorer
+“Before software can be reusable it first has to be usable.” – Ralph Johnson “Make it work, make it right, make it fast.” – Kent Beck "Persistence without insight will lead to the same result" - The Armorer "It is far, far easier to make a correct program fast, than it is to make a fast program correct."
+ ~Herb Sutter and Andrei Alexandrescu
+ "60% of the time it works every time"